JasperSche/RL_Assignment2/README.md

 )
 ```
 ## Dependencies
-For testing and conducting our experiments we used a conda envrionment.
+For testing and conducting our experiments we used a conda environment.
 All its dependencys are given in the `requirements.txt` file.